 - Should the 14-Day Rule even apply to research involving the in vitro culture of embryo-like cellular structures?

 - Robert D. Truog, MD, Professor of Medical Ethics, Anaesthesiology & Pediatrics and Director of the Center for Bioethics, Harvard Medical School

 3:15pm: Advances in Human Developmental Biology In Vitro

 - George Church, PhD, Professor of Genetics, Harvard Medical School; Director, PersonalGenomes.org

 3:45pm: Historical and Ethical Underpinnings of the 14 Day Rule

 - Insoo Hyun, PhD, Associate Professor of Bioethics and Philosophy, Department of Bioethics and Director, CWRU Stem Cell Ethics Center, Case Western Reserve University

 4:30pm: Panel Discussion: Future Scope of the 14 Day Rule

-This event is free and open to the public, but seating is limited and registration is required.
-Register online now!
+Registration: This event is free and open to the public, but seating is limited and registration is required.

 This event is sponsored by the Harvard University Office of the Vice Provost for Research, the Edmond J. Safra Center for Ethics at Harvard University, and the Petrie-Flom Center for Health Law Policy, Biotechnology, and Bioethics at Harvard Law School, with support from the International Society for Stem Cell Research, the Center for Bioethics at Harvard Medical School, and the Harvard Department of Stem Cell and Regenerative Biology.